 Tritone – I’m going to attack your butthole today

 Out of all the above, the third and sixth were generally the most desirable intervals.
 Unison (which is what most k-pop groups do when they sing together), while a “good” interval, also wasn’t ideal, because two voices singing in unison are doing the same note so they might as well just be one voice.
 The fifth likewise while also a “good” interval was considered more “neutral” than the third and sixth, because the fifth does not have a major and minor version so like the unison it lacked character.
-Flattening a fifth doesn’t give a “minor fifth”, instead the flat-fifth is the dreaded tritone or “devil’s note” which would never be played ever, it wasn’t until the later Baroque period that tritones very gradually started gradually appearing in music.
+Flattening a fifth doesn’t give a “minor fifth”, instead the flat-fifth is the dreaded tritone or “devil’s note” which would never be played ever, except when it was.

 As for the dissonant intervals, they were permissible, on the condition that they were “resolved”.
 A dissonant interval was considered to create “suspension” or a feeling of tension due to the unappealing harsh vibrations of the two frequencies interacting with each other, and this tension in the piece was acceptable as long as it was counterbalanced by a “resolution” where the vibrations became more appealing and nice.
 Resolution was always in a downward motion, voices going downward was considered more pleasing than voices going upward, and most pieces would start with a jump up and then gradual motions downward.
 So an interval of a second was okay, as long as it resolved to a unison, but resolving a second to a third was considered more “problematic”.
 If you think people are snowflakes today, imagine writing a letter to the church about how you were offended by the choir’s musical interval use – yes this was controversial in the day with “progressives” and “conservatives” battling over where they could place notes and still be keeping on good terms with the Tooth Fairy.
 Likewise, a fourth was okay, if it was resolved to a third, but could not be resolved to a fifth as easily.
 The way to counterbalance the problematicism of “forbidden movement” was to make sure that whatever the case, the resolution occurred by a downward movement.
 If the top part of the harmony couldn’t be moved downward to decrease the interval, the bottom part could be instead moved downward to increase the interval between it and the top note.
 Resolution of any sort was always preferable to keeping the suspension of dissonance going too long, and the resolution would change those “bad” intervals into “bad meaning good” interval movements.